Care Topics for Pet Parents in Topeka, KS

 - We will never ask you to take your pet home “sleepy” from the anesthesia -they stay at no charge

-- 24 hour monitoring of your hospitalized pet
+- 24-hour monitoring of your hospitalized pet

 We understand that proper medical care for your pet can be expensive, but the financial and emotional cost of non-optimum care can be so much more devastating for you and your pet!

 Heartworms are transmitted through mosquitos.
-If a mosquito bites an infected dog, they transfer those microfilaria (baby heartworms) when they bite another dog.
+If a mosquito bites an infected dog, they transfer that microfilaria (baby heartworms) when they bite another dog.
 The baby heartworms then migrate in the blood to the heart.
-The worms multiply and grow – soon causing symptoms, making your pet very uncomfortable and damaging the heart.
+The worms multiply and grow – soon causing symptoms, making your pet uncomfortable and damaging the heart.